wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_04_rails_intro/README.md

 - javascripts
 - stylesheets

-Automatically included in your app.
+Automatically included in your app via the `Asset Pipeline`

 ### config folder